tpolecat/tpolecat.github.io/_book/05-Parameterized.md

 title: Parameterized Queries
 ---

-In this short chapter we learn how to construct parameterized queries.
+In this short chapter we learn how to construct parameterized queries, and introduce the `Composite` typeclass.

 ### Setting Up